fetaplop/m1-project-game/Readme.md

 - change difficulty (hard mode already implemented)
 - reverse mode! hit the opposite key !
 - instructions on how to play
 - Actually synced with music.
--> This means hard-coded strikes..
+  - This means hard-coded strikes..

-- if this is impossible, change the design to be a reaction game.
+- -> if this is impossible, change the design to be a reaction game only
--> the blocks start falling faster after set intervals
+  - the blocks start falling faster after set intervals
 - visual effects on arrow-boxes (hilight if key stroke in sync etc)